 The Mellon Scholars Program consists of 24 credits (eight credits per year).
 In the first year of the program, the sophomore year, students take eight credits (four credits each semester) of IDS 180-181, the Interdisciplinary Seminars.
-Normally, participation in IDS 180 and IDS 181 confer Fine Arts I and Cultural Heritage II General Education credits, respectively; however, students who have taken courses for those credits in their first year may petition the director for alternate arrangements.
-In the second year of the program, continuing students normally take eight credits (four credits each semester), of IDS 390, the Junior Tutorial and Project, for which they may receive disciplinary credit by petition to the relevant department.
+Normally, participation in IDS 180 and IDS 181 confer Fine Arts I and Cultural Heritage II General Education credits, respectively; however, students who have taken courses for those credits in their first year may petition the director for other arrangements.
+In the second year of the program, continuing students normally take eight credits (four credits each semester) of IDS 390, the Junior Tutorial and Project, for which they may receive disciplinary credit by petition to the relevant department.
 (Special arrangements are available for students engaged in off-campus study programs.)
-Before spring registration in the junior year, Mellon Scholars and their prospective faculty mentors are required to submit a proposal for a "Senior Tutorial and Project"; if approved by the Mellon Scholars Committee, the student takes eight credits of IDS
+In the third year of the program, Mellon Scholars undertake a substantial work of scholarship or creative performance, a "Senior Tutorial and Project," in collaboration with a faculty mentor over two semesters (four credits each semester).
+Students may apply for departmental credit for IDS 590; however, Mellon Scholars are expected to take more than the minimum required courses in their major fields and may not substitute the IDS 590 for other departmental capstone courses.
+Participation in the program is indicated by the "Mellon Scholars" designation on academic transcripts.